aidanconnolly/ga-ds829-flex-time-series/README.md

 After this lessons, students will be able to:

-1. Explain how time series data is distinct and how to account for it
+- Explain how time series data are distinct and how to account for that.
-2. Create rolling means and plot time series data
+- Create rolling means and plot time series data.
-3. Perform autocorrelation on sample time series data
+- Perform autocorrelation on sample time series data.
-4. Decompose time series data into trend and residual components
+- Decompose time series data into trend and residual components.
-5. Bonus: Explain the benefits and drawbacks of ARIMA as compared to other methods
+- Bonus: Explain the benefits and drawbacks of ARIMA as compared to other methods.

 ---